Long recognized and praised as a creative force in acoustic music, Claire Lynch is a pioneer who

 Records - a move that ultimately led to the launching of Claire's solo career in earnest.
 Friends for

-was released on Rounder Records in 1993 followed by Moonlighter in 1995 (Claire's
+a Lifetime was released on Rounder Records in 1993 followed by Moonlighter in 1995 (Claire's

 first GRAMMY nomination) and Silver and Gold in 1997 (also nominated for GRAMMY glory).
 She